leoslamas/book-green-threads-explained/an-example-we-can-build-upon.md

 {% endcode-tabs %}

 {% hint style="warning" %}
 There seems to be an issue in OSX using such a small stack.
 The minimum for this code to run is a stack size of 624 bytes .
-The code works on [Rust Playground](https://play.rust-lang.org/) as written here if you want to follow this exact example \(however you'll need to wait ~30 seconds for it to time out due to our loop in the end\).
+The code works on [Rust Playground](https://play.rust-lang.org/) as written here if you want to follow this exact example \(however you’ll need to wait ~30 seconds for it to time out due to our loop in the end\).
 {% endhint %}

 Then lets add a struct that represents our CPU state.
 We only focus on the register that stores the “stack pointer” for now since that is all we need: